jdwolk/chenv/README.md

 ## Caveats

+* It probably goes without saying, but `chenv` is a band-aid.
+Ideally your codebases don't hardcode config vars and/or they all read configs from the same places.
+You should probably fix that.
+When you can't, `chenv` is your friend.

 * `chenv` doesn't know _anything_ about the shell scripts for the env you're switching to.
 It just runs them.
 So be careful.

 * The scripts for each env should probably `git checkout` the config file you're munging for each codebase so you have a clean starting point to munge.
 Otherwise you won't be able to cleanly switch between multiple envs.

+* Since your env scripts probably munge your configs, you probably shouldn't check those configs back into source control.
+Like I said above, `chenv` is a band-aid.

 * When possible, you should probably just copy over example config files to their destinations instead of munging via `sed` but it's not always possible.